How Does a WMS Work?

 To track the products, a WMS needs to quantify the data using specific measuring tools.
 These data units usually include:

 - SKU Data

-This will be things such as batch codes, barcodes, manufacturing dates, weight, SKU and ID labels.
-It can also be things like carton and pallet dimensions, packaging type, quantities.
+These will be things such as batch codes, barcodes, manufacturing dates, weight, SKU, and ID labels.
+It can also be things like carton and pallet dimensions, packaging type, and quantities.

 Depending on how the WMS system has been configured, this data will be used to understand how the processes are working and where everything is located at any given time.

 Once you have sight of this information it will help you plan and organize the warehouse far more efficiently.
 You will have a clearer idea of the amount of staff that should be allocated to certain tasks to ensure your SKU is being maximised wherever possible.
 Storage space can be put to use more effectively and goods can be stored in areas that can increase the throughput.

 The end goal is, of course, to improve the service your offer to your customers.
 This can only be done by making the in-house processes and use of the staff more efficient.
 The installation of a WMS system will help to create a leaner picking and packing process.
 This should help you to avoid the development of bottlenecks, or any major delays occurring in this early stage of the supply chain.

 Having access to all this valuable data, allows the management to break down each functional park into measurable performance milestones.
 These can then be translated into detailed costs which help towards budgeting and reducing any unnecessary expenditure.
 It becomes much easier to identify where any issues exist within the process so they can be reviewed and improved.
 The data coming out of the WMS will quickly show if the required benchmarks are being achieved.

 The use of this sort of data will soon become invaluable after the WMS has been installed.
 Your logistical footprint becomes leaner and far more effective in achieving its goals at both ends of the supply chain.
 From shipping and stock handling to processing returned goods, it helps to reduce sale losses and improve customer satisfaction.